Comparing Regis (RGS) & The Competition

 |2.50

-Regis presently has a consensus target price of $8.50, suggesting a potential downside of 10.99%.
-As a group, “Personal services” companies have a potential downside of 2.47%.
-Given Regis’ rivals higher probable upside, analysts clearly believe Regis has less favorable growth aspects than its rivals.
+Regis presently has a consensus price target of $8.50, suggesting a potential downside of 10.99%.
+As a group, “Personal services” companies have a potential downside of 7.97%.
+Given Regis’ competitors higher possible upside, analysts plainly believe Regis has less favorable growth aspects than its competitors.

 Summary